readyready15728/misc/awakemud-notes.md

 sells medical supplies as well, including field medical kits (or medkits).
 * Chas Moreno at Dr. Bob's Quickstitch offers work.
 * Cabbie Connection in Touristville sells ground vehicle tools and parts.
 * Cabbie of Cabbie Connection offers work.
+(Also for less experienced runners.)
 * Auburn Paint and Panel sells more vehicle stuff, as does Slipstream Ultra Xtra Auto Supplies Store slightly to the west.
 * Boseman's Drone Emporium sells drones just north of Slipstream.